lcustodio-krg/Dlang/README.md

 # Dlang
-Basic computer science structures in D
+Basic and advanced data structures in D.